team-vision2020/final-update-md/main.md

 As convolutional neural network architecture was able to obtain good results in the problem of source camera identification, we follow the architecture detailed in the paper by D. Freire-Obregon[^obregon] and apply their technique to this problem space.

-We utilize Keras[^eras] toWe create a convolutional neural network that takes in $32 \times 32 \times 3$x32x3 RGB images, pass them through two convolutional layers, one max pool layer, and two fully connected layer before passing it through a softmax layer to output a probability vector of which filter the model predicts the image have been passed through.
+We utilize Keras[^eras] toWe create a convolutional neural network that takes in $32 \times 32 \times 3$ images, pass them through two convolutional layers, one max pool layer, and two fully connected layer before passing it through a softmax layer to output a probability vector of which filter the model predicts the image have been passed through.